vlle/IMAPNotifyS21/README.md

 ## Notify S21 bot

 ### About
-This bot scans every 5 seconds your email folder for unseen messages and if it sees any -- it sends you a msg in Telegram
+- This bot scans every 5 seconds your email folder for unseen messages and if it sees any - it sends you a msg in Telegram
+- It is tested only on Yandex though.

 ### Prerequisites
 - Docker